unused1/CS614_Individual_Eval/README.md

 - `--mut_model`: Name of the Ollama model under test (default: llama3.2:3b)
 - `--judge_model`: Name of the Ollama Llama Guard judge model (default: llama-guard3:8b)
 - `--dataset`: Path to the HarmfulQA JSON dataset (default: dataset/data_for_hub.json)
-- `--subset`: Number of prompts to randomly sample from the dataset (default: 10)
+- `--subset`: Number of prompts to randomly sample from the dataset (use 0 for the full dataset) (default: 10)
 - `--sequential`: Use sequential (non-random) subset selection based on dataset order
 - `--balanced`: Ensure balanced representation across different prompt categories
 - `--mock`: Run in mock mode without calling Ollama API